Ice hockey at the 2014 Winter Olympics – Men's tournament: Qualification playoffs

-The four highest-ranked teams (1D–4D) received byes and were deemed the home team in the quarterfinals as they are seeded to advance, with the remaining eight teams (5D–12D) playing qualification playoff games as follows.
+The four highest-ranked teams (1D–4D) received byes and were deemed the home team in the quarterfinals as they were seeded to advance, with the remaining eight teams (5D–12D) playing qualification playoff games as follows.

 Quarterfinals

-Teams seeded D1 to D4 are the home teams.
+Teams seeded D1 to D4 were the home teams.

-Following the quarterfinal games, the winning teams will be re-ranked F1 through F4, with the winner of 1D vs. E4 re-ranked as F1, the winner of 2D vs. E3 re-ranked as F2, the winner of 3D vs. E2 re-ranked as F3, and the winner of 4D vs. E1 re-ranked as F4.
-The losers of the quarterfinal round games will receive a final ranking of 5 through 8 based on their preliminary round ranking.
+Following the quarterfinal games, the winning teams were re-ranked F1 through F4, with the winner of 1D vs. E4 re-ranked as F1, the winner of 2D vs. E3 re-ranked as F2, the winner of 3D vs. E2 re-ranked as F3, and the winner of 4D vs. E1 re-ranked as F4.
+The losers of the quarterfinal round games received a final ranking of 5 through 8 based on their preliminary round ranking.